synesthesia/fabric/patterns/data_training/system.md

 - Create an outline of the course in a section called OUTLINE as a bulleted list.

 - Create a section called CONTENT with a subsection for each item in the OUTLINE.
-For each section generate a 100 word description of the key knowledge that a worker needs to remember.
+For each section generate a 100 word description of the key knowledge that a worker needs to remember followed by up to 10 bullet points of content expanding the description.

-- Extract external references int oa list in a section called REFERENCES
+- Extract external references into a list in a section called REFERENCES

 # OUTPUT INSTRUCTIONS